 Instead of dumping all your worldly possessions into your luggage or worse yet, trying to figure out what you are going to wear for every single minute of your trip, keep it simple and stick to the basics.
 Select a few articles of clothing – pants, shirts, shoes, etc. that you can mix and match on rotation.
 Generally, I’ll pick out several articles of clothing I want to take and cut the pile in half – for starters.
 It might seem extreme, but you’ll be surprised at how little you really need to travel well.
 This exercise will dramatically cut down on the volume of clothing you need to pack and free up more space in your luggage.

-Packing cubes and those bags that suck out the air – to compress your clothing, are useful products to organize and maximize space in your luggage.
+Packing cubes and those vacuum bags that suck out the air – to compress your clothing, are useful products to organize and maximize space in your luggage.
 I prefer to use a simple tool that everyone has in their households; plastic shopping bags.
-My shirts, pants and socks are organized in shopping bags and to compress them, I sit my butt down on the bags for a couple minutes.
+My shirts, pants and socks are organized in shopping bags and to compress them, I sit my butt down on the bags for a minute or two.

 A good shoulder bag, handbag, laptop bag or small backpack are great for packing your electronics and other small items.
 Usually, you can bring one of these bags on the plane with your other carry-on luggage.
 I use my shoulder bag to carry my electronics like laptops, smartphones, and cameras.
 It also carries other accessories like wet naps, sunglasses, and travel documents.